-1 A physical or mental impairment can be any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more body systems, such as neurological, musculoskeletal, special sense organs, respiratory (including speech organs), cardiovascular, reproductive, digestive, genitourinary, immune, circulatory, hemic, lymphatic, skin and endocrine.
+&lt;sup>1 A physical or mental impairment can be any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more body systems, such as neurological, musculoskeletal, special sense organs, respiratory (including speech organs), cardiovascular, reproductive, digestive, genitourinary, immune, circulatory, hemic, lymphatic, skin and endocrine.
 They also include any mental or psychological disorder, such as intellectual disability, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
 29 C.F.R.1630.2(h).

-2 The term "disability" means, with respect to an individual: (A) a physical or mental impairment that substantially limits one or more major life activities of such individual; (B) a record of such an impairment; or (C) being regarded as having such an impairment.
+&lt;sup>2 The term "disability" means, with respect to an individual: (A) a physical or mental impairment that substantially limits one or more major life activities of such individual; (B) a record of such an impairment; or (C) being regarded as having such an impairment.
 42 U.S. Code § 12102(1).

-3 Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
+&lt;sup>3 Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
 A major life activity also includes the operation of a major bodily function, including but not limited to, functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.
 42 U.S. Code § 12102(2).

-the same level of achievement or enjoy the same benefits and privileges that are available to similarly-situated students without disabilities.
+A reasonable accommodation is a modification or adjustment to a course, program, service, or activity that enables a qualified student with a disability to have an equal opportunity to attain the same level of achievement or enjoy the same benefits and privileges that are available to similarly-situated students without disabilities.
 The University has a responsibility to provide accommodation(s) only to the known limitations of an otherwise qualified student with a documented disability.

-Generally, an accommodation is not considered reasonable if it lowers or substantially modifies essential requirements; fundamentally alters the nature of a service, program, or activity; or results in an undue financial or administrative burden4.
+Generally, an accommodation is not considered reasonable if it lowers or substantially modifies essential requirements; fundamentally alters the nature of a service, program, or activity; or results in an undue financial or administrative burden.